Skip to main content

 Authentication

 Ally API uses Bearer Token Authentication to authorize all requests.
 To interact with the API, you’ll need to include your Secret API Key in the Authorization header of every request.
-This key is a secure JSON Web Token (JWT) and should be stored safely on your backend — never expose it on the client side.
+This key should be stored safely on your backend — never expose it on the client side.
 Example:

 Key Guidelines: